blitz-js/blitz/packages/generator/templates/app/README.md

 - `public/` is a directory where you will put any static assets.
 If you have images, files, or videos which you want to use in your app, this is where to put them.

+- `test/` is a directory where you can put your automated tests.

 - `utils/` is a good place to put any shared utility files which you might use across different sections of your app.

 - `.babelrc.js`, `.env`, etc. ("dotfiles") are configuration files for various bits of JavaScript tooling.

 - `blitz.config.js` is for advanced custom configuration of Blitz.
 It extends [`next.config.js`](https://nextjs.org/docs/api-reference/next.config.js/introduction).

+- `jest.config.js` is a file where you can find Jest's configuration.

 - `package.json` contains information about your dependencies and devDependencies.
 If you’re using a tool like `npm` or `yarn`, you won’t have to worry about this much.